lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 # Analysis automation with snakemake

 {% objectives "Learning Objectives" %}
-* Objective one
-* Objective two
+* Learning about analysis automation and analysis preservation
+* Learning snakemake syntax
 {% endobjectives %}

+## Motivation

 > “The Snakemake workflow management system is a tool to create reproducible and scalable data analyses”

-## Motivation

 * A workflow management system allows you to:
   * Keep a memory of how your scripts are used